Skip to content

 • if there is new data to return, the DataFrame must contain rows; if there is no new data, return an empty pd.DataFrame()

-• a single-index DataFrame must not contain duplicate index values; a MultiIndex DataFrame must not contain duplicate (time_index, unique_identifier) pairs
+• a single-index DataFrame must not contain duplicate index values; a MultiIndex DataFrame must not contain duplicate full index tuples

 • if dates are stored in columns, they should be represented as timestamps